ekmolloy/stamps-tutorial/tutorial.md

 ```
 shows the vast majority of reads are identified as Fastidiosipila sanguinis (213 reads) followed by Anaerovorax odorimutans (144 reads).

-Before moving on, it is important to note that **TIPP should be run on reads and their reverse complement** -- and the sequence with the lowest taxonomic classification be used.
+**Before moving on, it is important to note that TIPP should be run on reads and their reverse complement.**

 Part II: Phylogenetic Placement using SEPP
 ------------------------------------------
-Let's examine some of the reads that have been classified...
+Now let's take a closer look at our data using phylogenetic placement.

+It is also important to note that the reference package has changed from Clostridia (class) to Ruminococcaceae (family).
+A smaller reference package was made on Ruminococcaceae (

 Change into the sepp directory
 ```